EsriDE/typescript-widget-templates/Readme.md

 ```

 #### First Build
-You should already see .JS and a .JS.MAP files generated from your .TS file after running the first build:
+You should already see .JS and .JS.MAP files generated from your .TS file after running the first build:
 ```
 Ctrl-Shift B
 ```